ackertyson/dock-ops/README.md

 how awesome this is until you're managing several different projects which all have different conventions with respect to compose file naming and extending.
 Trust me: it's awesome!

-The tab-completion feature is pretty sweet, too.
-Read on...

 ## Installation